Mondara/Adhoc-Landing-Page/README.md

  Practice Project - Codeacdemy
 # Adopt a Pet

-This is a Practice Project for Codecademy Front End Developer Course.
+This is a Practice Project for Codecademy's Front End Web Development Course.
-A website for the fictional Adminstration Company Adhoc.
+A Landing Page for the fictional Adminstration Company Adhoc.

 ## Table of contents